PI Made Easy Part 3: Standard Personal Injury Documentation That Makes Everyone’s Job In Determining Patient Benefits Much Easier 2224

 Dr. Jeffrey Cronk

-Personal Injury work has been way more complicated than it needs to be.
-In this three-hour course we will break down standardized spinal injury workups for today’s common personal injury market.
+Breaks down standardized spinal injury workups for today’s common personal injury market, in the third session of this series.
 Once these work ups are understood and standardly applied the documentation is easy to understand and should be standardly applied on every work up.
-This is the information that is needed to grow and scale and injury practice in today’s injury market.
+This is the information that is needed to grow and scale an injury practice in today’s market.
 It includes historical, clinical and insurance principles.

 There are only five main things that every injury patient needs to have documented.
 These five things are extremely easy do, yet they are rarely standardly done.
 In this hour you will learn exactly what they are, so that you can make your life easier in the personal injury space.